Joyel-Shaju/exercises/202-lab-debugging-on-kubernetes.md

 We can see that our typo has caused the problem.

-Update the `lab-intro-to-kubernetes\docker-start.sh` file to once again
+Update the `lab-intro-to-kubernetes/docker-start.sh` file to once again
 read:

 ``` bash